ajlinhard/byte-size-docs/AWS/CLI/AWS-SSO-User-Group-Setup.md

 # AWS SSO User or Group Setup
 Here's a step-by-step guide to assigning a permission set to a user in IAM Identity Center:

+During Steps 2 and 3 a IAM policy and IAM User /Group will need to be made.
+Info in links below.
 ---

 ## Step 1: Open IAM Identity Center